erguotou520/vue-fullstack/README.md

 - `Mongodb` This project requires `mongodb` as the database.
 You can follow [it's tutorial](https://docs.mongodb.com/manual/administration/install-community/) to install it if you haven't installed it already.
 In consideration of the recent [mongodb attack event](https://www.bleepingcomputer.com/news/security/mongodb-apocalypse-is-here-as-ransom-attacks-hit-10-000-servers/), it's highly recommend to enable auth and disable public login for your mongodb.
 - Basic `vue.js` skills

-## About i18n
+## About mock and i18n
-If you chose to not use i18n at project initialization, you need to take a look at this description, else you can skip this step.
+If you chose to use mock server or not use i18n at project initialization, you need to take a look at this description, else you can skip this step.
-As `vue-cli` does't anymore support to run a task after init, you need to run `npm run remove:i18n` manually. *This script doesn't change the page view which contains `change locale` in `/client/src/components/Header.vue`, you can remove that code manually.*
+As `vue-cli` does't support to run a task after initialization, you need to run `npm run remove:i18n`(*This script doesn't change the page view which contains `change locale` in `/client/src/components/Header.vue`, you can remove that code manually.*) and `npm run remove:mock` manually.

 ## Usage
 This is a project template for vue-cli.
 It is recommended to use npm 3+ for a more efficient dependency tree.